Zywave/booster/src/_areas/blog/posts/2022-01-20-release-notes-january-2022.md

 tags:
   - Release Notes
 ---
-The first updates of the 2022 year are coming out, and we've got some pretty awesome features to go over!
+The first updates of the 2022 year are coming out on January 25th, and we've got some pretty awesome features to go over!

-<docs-note>These updates will be available after January 25, 2022!</docs-note>